 Value of exported attribute

 True false Not specified

-Intent Filter defined Public, Partner (Do not Use) Public, Partner
+Intent Filter defined Public (Do not Use) (Do not Use)

-Intent Filter Not Public, Partner, Private Private
+Intent Filter Not Public, Partner, Private (Do not Use)

 Defined In-house

 Tab le 4.
-4- 3
+4- -3 -

 The reason why an undefined intent filter and an exported attribute of false should not be used is that there is a loophole in Android's behavior, and because of how Intent filters work, other application's Services can be called unexpectedly.